Outlyingness Scores with Cluster Catch Digraphs: Real Data Examples

 \section{Real Data Examples}

-In this section, we evaluate the performance of all four CCD-based OSs using real-life data sets, and compare them with established methods.
-We also want to investigate if the four OSs outperform previously CCD-based methods proposed in \cite{shi2024outlier}.
-The data sets, obtained from \emph{Outlier Detection Data Sets (ODDS)} \cite{Rayana2016} and \emph{ELKI Outlier Data Sets} \cite{DBLP:journals/corr/abs-1902-03616}, are generally more complex than the artificial data sets used in Sections \ref{sec:Simulation_Scores} and \ref{sec:Flex_Simul_OS}.
-Prior to outlier detection, we preprocess the data sets by normalizing all the features.
+In this section, we evaluate the performance of all four CCD-based OSs using real-life datasets, and compare them with established methods.
+We also want to investigate if the four OSs outperform previously CCD-based methods proposed in Tech Report 1.
+The datasets, obtained from \textbf{Outlier Detection Datasets (ODDS)} \cite{Rayana2016} and \textbf{ELKI Outlier Datasets} \cite{DBLP:journals/corr/abs-1902-03616}, are generally more complex than the artificial datasets used in Sections \ref{sec:Simulation_OS}.
+Prior to outlier detection, we preprocess the datasets by normalizing all the features.
 Traditional normalization, subtracting the sample mean and dividing by the sample standard deviation, is not robust to outliers with extreme values \cite{maronna2019robust}.
-To address it, we employ a robust alternative way with mean and standard deviation replaced by the median (Med) and the \emph{Normalized Median Absolute Deviation about the median} (MADN), respectively.
+To address it, we employ a robust alternative way with mean and standard deviation replaced by the median (Med) and the \textbf{Normalized Median Absolute Deviation about the median} (MADN), respectively.

-The details of each data set are summarized below.
+The details of each dataset are summarized below.